-Since contracting with NDBC in xxx, LFSRM has been working hard to hire and train Recovery Navigators to begin meeting with residents.
-The program is not yet fully staffed but is expected to be close to fully staffed by September 2022.
+Since contracting with NDBC in July 2022, LFSRM has been working hard to hire and train Recovery Navigators to begin meeting with residents.
+The program is not yet fully staffed but is expected to be close to fully staffed by October 2022.

 Recovery Navigators will work with individuals and families to provide one-on-one support.
 They can help with: